INSTALLATION GUIDE

 Consumer unit upgrade (add-on)+ £350 to £600If no spare ways are available

-These are indicative market figures for guidance, not a quote — price each job to its conditions.
-They include materials, labour (half a day to a full day), testing, and the EIC certificate, and exclude the sauna heater, sauna cabin, and any building work.
+These are indicative market figures for guidance, not a quote — price each job to its own conditions.
+They include materials, labour of half a day to a full day, testing and the EIC, and exclude the sauna heater, the cabin, and any building work.

 09 · Installation Guide